ij3indra/kubernetes/README.md

 `hostname -i`

+### To delete all

+This will delete pods, deployment and services

+`kubectl delete all --all`

+### Deploymenmt using deployment/service specification file

+`kubectl apply -f deployment.yaml`

+`kubectl apply -f service.yaml`

+`kubectl delete -f deployment.yaml -f service.yaml`

 ###### Build and push image to docker hub

 - In below command jatindra is username of docker hub and k8-hello-app is name of directory.